franBec/pollitoDev/content/en/blog/2024-10-04-pollitos-opinion-on-spring-boot-development-5.md

 }
 ```

-**Please don't**, just don't.

-- Unit testing that is horrible.
-- Whoever is calling foo() will have a bad time doing null checking.
-  - Which complicates even more unit testing.

-And overall is just horrible to look at.
-That's tutorial code, that's not thinking in who is coming after you, that's skill issue.
+For more info on why that is bad, I recommend [this article on Fast Fail exception handling](https://medium.com/@qbyteconsulting/fast-fail-exception-handling-9bba83f7cce7)

+### What to do

-So then, what to do?
-Let the @RestControllerAdvice class take care of it!
-Here you have two options:
+Let the @RestControllerAdvice class take care of the propagated exception.

+Once here you have two options:

-1. If you don't care at all and is ok for it to be a 500 INTERNAL ERROR, then do nothing.
+1. If you don't care at all and is ok for it to be a 500 INTERNAL ERROR, then do nothing, skip to the next step.
-2. If you do care, handle the RuntimeException.
+2. If you do care, handle the Exception.

-In this case, we'll pretend to care, so let's do some logic based on the JsonPlaceholderException status.
-It should look something like this:
+Let's go for scenario 2.

+_controller/advice/GlobalControllerAdvice.java_

 ```java
 import dev.pollito.post.exception.JsonPlaceholderException;